JNPRAutomate/junos-automation-with-powershell/GetRSIVARLOGS/README.md

 # INTRODUCTION

-The script is used to collect the install base in customer environments.
+This script can be used to automate varlog and rsi collection from a juniper environement.

 It accepts a list of Device IP addresses from a CSV file 'Switches.csv' saved in the same folder, script collects `request support information` and `file archive compress source /var/log/* destination /var/tmp/` from each device.
 The output is then saved into two saperates files each for it's respective outputs inside c:\temp\JuniperNetworks folder.
 At the end of the script the folder is zipped to c:\temp\JuniperNetworks.zip.